-- 1. the location of the Interrupt Queue Index within the pseudo-process for this class of objects, - 2. the location in Central of a pointer in ECS to the file containing the locations of pseudo-process, - 3. the location in Central pointing to the interrupt queue for this class of devices in ECS, - 4. the interrupt index for this class of devices, - and 5. the number of devices in the class.
+- 1. the location of the Interrupt Queue Index within the prototype pseudoprocess for this class of objects, - 2. the location in Central of a pointer in ECS to the file containing the locations of the pseudo-process for this class. - 3. the location in Central pointing to the interrupt queue in ECS for this class of devices. - 4. the interrupt index for this class of devices, - and 5. the number of devices in the class.